AESIR

 --Thor I#293

-Note: Heimdall can also be seen in Loki's sub-profile.
+Note: Heimdall can also be see in Loki's sub-profile.

-Heimdall is amongst the modern incarnation of Asgardians.
+Heimdall is among the modern incarnations of Asgardians.

 Blind, Hoder stood on the sidelines as others celebrated Balder's seeming invulnerability by throwing weapons at him and watching them bounce off harmlessly.

-Upon hearing Balder scream as the mistletoe -- though blunt -- pierced his chest, Hoder lamented what he had done, realizing he had brought about the start of Ragnarok.
+Upon hearing Balder scream as the mistletoe--though blunt--pierced his chest, Hoder lamented what he had done, realizing he had unwittingly brought about the start of Ragnarok.

 Somehow, Hoder survived the final battle with the forces of evil (or else possibly just stayed out of harm's way) and Asgard's destruction by Surt, after which he was carried out by Hoenir.

-Aided by a walking stick, Hoder accompanied the eight other survivors -- Balder (back from Hel), Hoenir, Magni, Modi, Vali, Ve, Vidar, and Vili -- across the Planes of Ida as Asgard began to bloom anew.
+Aided by a walking stick, Hoder accompanied the eight other survivors--Balder (back from Hel), Hoenir, Magni, Modi, Vali, Ve, Vidar, and Vili--across the Plain of Ida as Asgard began to bloom anew.

 It was Hoder who sensed the power of the figurines of the fallen Aesir and their foes.

-Meanwhile, Odin's brothers, Vili and Ve, along with Odin's surviving sons, Vali and Vidar, discovered and collectively grabbed Odin's spear, Gungnir.
-The quartet vanished in a flash of light, which then reformed into Odin; at the same time Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).
+Meanwhile, Odin's brothers Vili and Ve, along with Odin's surviving sons Vali and Vidar, discovered and collectively grabbed Odin's spear Gungnir.
+The quartet vanished in a flash of light, which then reformed into a new Odin; at the same time, Balder, Hoder, Hoenir, Magn, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).

 --Thor I#293 (293 (fb), 294 (fb)

-Note: Hoder amongst the modern incarnation of Asgardians.
+Note: Hoder is among the modern incarnation of Asgardians.

-Odin once orchestrated a false Ragnarok involving Balder being slain by mistletoe thrown by Hoder (guided by Loki).
+Odin once orchestrated a false Ragnarok involving Balder being slain--guided by Loki, Hoder shot a mistletoe arrow at Balder (@ Thor I#274).

-Hoenir was one of the eldest Aesir, a contemporary to Odin's brothers Villi and Ve.
+Hoenir was one of the eldest Aesir, a contemporary to Odin's brothers Vili and Ve.

 One of the nine survivors of the destruction of Asgard, Hoenir carried the blind Hoder out of the cooling rock.

-Hoenir accompanied the eight other survivors -- Balder (back from Hel), Hoder, Magni, Modi, Vali, Ve, Vidar, and Vili -- across the Planes of Ida as Asgard began to bloom anew.
+Hoenir accompanied the eight other survivors--Balder (back from Hel), Hoder, Magni, Vali, Ve, Vidar, and Vili--across the Plain of Ida as Asgard began to bloom anew.

-After Hoder sensed the power of the figurines of the fallen Aesir and their foes, Hoenir and Balder located and examined the figurines, after which Hoder urged them to continue their journey toward the golden realm in which legend said they would dwell after Ragnarok; Balder and Hoenir remained intrigued with the figurines.
+After Hoder sensed the power of the figurines of the fallen Aesir and their foes, Hoenir and Balder located the figurines, after which Hoder urged them to continue their journey toward the golden realm in which legend said they would dwell after Ragnarok; Balder and Hoenir remained intrigued by the figurines.

-The quartet vanished in a flash of light, which then reformed into Odin; at the same time Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).
+The quartet vanished in a flash of light, which then reformed into a new Odin; at the same time, Balder, Hoder, Hoenir, Magn, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).

 --Thor I#293 (293 (fb), 294 (fb)

-Note: In the modern incarnation of Asgardians, Hoenir, with Lodur (possibly alias of Vili and Ve), allegedly helped Odin create the first humans, Aske and Embla.
+Note: In the modern incarnation of Asgardians, Hoenir and Lodur (both possibly aliases of Vili and Ve) allegedly helped Odin create the first humans, Aske and Embla (@ Thor Annual#5).

-Loki manipulated Hoder into unwittingly slaying Balder with a mistletoe, bringing about the start of Ragnarok.
+Loki manipulated the blind Hoder into unwittingly slaying Balder with a mistletoe wand, bring about the start of Ragnarok.

-Loki steered the Hellship carrying the forces united against Asgard -- including Fenris Wolf, the Giants, and the Trolls -- and then led its vile crew against Asgard itself.
+Loki steered the Hellship carrying the united forces of evil against Asgard--including Fenris Wolf, the Giants, and the Trolls--and then led its vile crew against Asgard itself.

-During the battle, Loki faced Heimdall on Bifrost, with Loki impaling Heimdall with his sword only to simultaneously fall before Heimdall's axe to his chest.
+During the battle, Loki faced Heimdall on Bifrost, with Loki impaling Heimdall with his sword, only to simultaneously fall from Heimdall's axe striking his chest.

 --Thor I#293 (293 (fb)

-One of the nine survivors of the destruction of Asgard, Magni accompanied the eight other survivors -- Balder (back from Hel), Hoder, Hoenir, Modi, Vali, Ve, Vidar, and Vili -- out of the cooling rock and across the Planes of Ida as Asgard began to bloom anew.
+One of the nine survivors of the destruction of Asgard, Magni accompanied the eight other survivors--Balder (back from Hel), Hoder, Hoenir, Modi, Vali, Ve, Vidar, and Vili--out of the cooling rock and across the Plain of Ida as Asgard began to bloom anew.

-As Hoder, Balder, and Hoenir were distracted by powerful figurines in the forms of the fallen Aesir and their foes, Modi and Magni wandered forward, and they found the hammer of their father, Thor.
+As Hoder, Balder, and Hoenir were distracted by powerful figurines in the the forms of the fallen Aesir and their foes, Modi and Magni wandered forward, the they found the hammer of their father Thor.

 They found that while no one but Thor could lift it previously, the two of them could now lift it together.